๐ŸงชAP Chemistry

 Seesaw

-• Four bonding pairs + one lone pair with the lone pair in an equatorial position (e.g., SF4\text{SF}_4)
+• Four bonding pairs + one lone pair, with the lone pair in an equatorial position (e.g., SF4\text{SF}_4)

 T-Shaped

-• Three bonding pairs + two lone pairs with both lone pairs occupying equatorial positions (e.g., ClF3\text{ClF}_3)
+• Three bonding pairs + two lone pairs, with both lone pairs occupying equatorial positions (e.g., ClF3\text{ClF}_3)

 Linear (from Trigonal Bipyramidal)

-• Two bonding pairs + three lone pairs places all three lone pairs in equatorial positions (e.g., XeF2\text{XeF}_2)
+• Two bonding pairs + three lone pairs, with all three lone pairs filling the equatorial positions (e.g., XeF2\text{XeF}_2)

 Geometries Derived from Octahedral: Symmetric Lone Pair Placement